jmcavalli/Conq_Release/README.txt

 Sea is represented with a blue '=' with a blue background.
 Coast is represented with a lowercase letter with a half black/half cyan background.
 Navies can go through coastal tiles.

 The red and white X on the player's map is the spot currently selected.
-Use wasd to move it around.
+Use w-a-s-d to move it around.
 Information about the tile it is over is displayed on the right.

 Game play: